-As the Christmas approaches, Franciscan Father Rami Asakrieh of St. Catherine Parish said he has been overwhelmed with requests for help — people have been out of work and with no income for almost nine months.
+As the Christmas approaches, Franciscan Father Rami Asakrieh of St. Catherine Parish said he has been overwhelmed with requests for help — people in Bethlehem have been out of work and with no income for almost nine months.

 He often continues receiving families needing money for food, medicine and rent into the evening, he said.